scottburch/river-js/README.md

     }

+## TESTING
+Initialize river modules that you want to use for a test before running the test.
+In order to ensure that all modules are loaded, use the callback from the river bootloader.

+    river({// my config}, function() {
+        // all modules are loaded here - safe to start tests })

+You can then get modules from require.
+In your test:

+    var foo = require('fooModule');

+All module names are appended with Module in require.
+A module named "foo" can be aquired by the name fooModule

-## NOTES
+## REQUIRE CONFIGURATION

-* river modifies the configuration for require.
+river modifies the configuration for require.
 If you want to pass in an initial require configuration simply set the variable __requireConfig__ to the config object

+    var requireConfig = {
+        baseUrl: 'some/place'
+    };
+    // then initialize river